 School builds on this.
 We want children to be enthused by their school work: "When I really like a topic I go home and want to find out more about it."
-(Appendix B)
+(Home learning survey conducted by the school council 2016).